Hyperlipidemia

 Lipids (water-insoluble molecules) are transported in a protein capsule.
 The size of that capsule, or lipoprotein, determines its density.
 The lipoprotein density and type of apolipoproteins it contains determines the fate of the particle and its influence on metabolism.

 Hyperlipidemias are divided into primary and secondary subtypes.
 Primary hyperlipidemia is usually due to genetic causes (such as a mutation in a receptor protein), while secondary hyperlipidemia arises due to other underlying causes such as diabetes.
 Lipid and lipoprotein abnormalities are common in the general population and are regarded as modifiable risk factors for cardiovascular disease due to their influence on atherosclerosis.
 In addition, some forms may predispose to acute pancreatitis.

+Signs and symptoms

+Hyperlipidemia, on its own, is typically asymptomatic.
+However, it can predispose one to more serious medical problems via lipid buildup, such as atherosclerosis (blood vessels), heart attack, or stroke (brain).

+Some indicators of hyperlipidemia are xanthomas, which are yellow "bumps" on the arms, legs, or trunk, or xanthelasmas, which are yellowish deposits of fat on the eyelids.

+Causes

+The major causes of hyperlipidemia are either genetic or lifestyle causes.
+Individuals with a genetic predisposition for hyperlipidemia or a family history are more at risk for this disease.
+However, unhealthy habits can lead to secondary hyperlipidemia: A diet heavy in trans fats or saturated fats, contained in red meats and dairy, can lead to secondary hyperlipidemia.
+Not getting enough exercise can also be a risk factor.
+Stress and alcohol can lead to elevated levels of cholesterol.
+Smoking damages blood vessels, contributing to atherosclerosis and lowers HDL (good cholesterol) levels.
+An increase in age also increases the risk of hyperlipidemia.

 Classification

 Hyperlipidemias may basically be classified as either familial (also called primary) when caused by specific genetic abnormalities or acquired (also called secondary) when resulting from another underlying disorder that leads to alterations in plasma lipid and lipoprotein metabolism.
 Also, hyperlipidemia may be idiopathic, that is, without a known cause.

 Hyperlipidemias are also classified according to which types of lipids are elevated, that is hypercholesterolemia, hypertriglyceridemia or both in combined hyperlipidemia.
 Elevated levels of Lipoprotein(a) may also be classified as a form of hyperlipidemia.